SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ChoosingBetweenClassesAndStructures.rst

 when you want only one.
-When there really is just one of something and you need to access that one thing in multiple places, use a class.
+When there really is just one of something and you need to access that one thing in multiple places in your code, use a class.

 There are other times
-when you want the stable identity of a class because the lifetime of an instance is tied to some external entity such as a file that temporarily appears on a disk.
+when you want the stable identity of a class because the lifetime of an instance is tied to some external entity, such as a file that temporarily appears on a disk.
-Your custom data type instance to represent that file needs to exist in one constant region in memory so that you can free up that memory at the end of the file's lifetime.
+Your custom data type instance that represents that file needs to exist in one constant region in memory so that you can free up that memory when you are ready to delete the file.
 In other words,
 you need to manually handle deinitialization --- something you can only do with classes.